Julien Beaumer: 250 career

 Towards the end of the 2023 season, Beaumer was given the opportunity to make his professional debut in the final two rounds of the 2023 AMA National Motocross Championship as part of the Red Bull KTM Factory Racing team.
 At the first of these rounds, Beaumer finished ninth overall to complete his professional debut inside the top-ten.
 As he had signed a multi-year deal with the factory KTM team, Beaumer made his professional supercross debut in the 250SX West class of the 2024 AMA Supercross Championship, finishing sixth on his debut and finishing seventh in the final standings.
 Beaumer was consistent in the following 2024 AMA National Motocross Championship, finishing eleventh in the final standings with two sixth overall finishes as his best results.
 At the first round of the season-ending finals of the 2024 SuperMotocross World Championship, Beaumer scored his first professional podium by finishing second.

 Beaumer's 2025 AMA Supercross Championship season started with his first professional supercross podium at the opening round, where he finished second to Jo Shimoda.
 He followed this up by taking his first professional supercross win at the second round in San Diego and by doing so became the championship leader in the 250SX West class.
 He held the championship lead for two more rounds, before losing it to eventual champion Haiden Deegan.
 After a season-long battle with Deegan and Cole Davies, Beaumer finished runner-up in the final standings.
 He began the 2025 AMA National Motocross Championship strongly, recording his best two overall finishes to date in the opening two rounds, with fourth and fifth overall.
 Lingering issues from a crash at the fourth round impacted his results mid-season and also caused him to miss the seventh and eighth rounds of the championship On his return he was able to score another fifth overall at the penultimate round but would pick up a concussion after a heavy crash at the final round.
 Beaumer was able to return for the season-ending SuperMotocross World Championship playoff rounds but had another big crash in qualifying at the opening event.
 This crash resulted in three fractured vertebrae and a lengthy recovery period.

+After a long recovery period, which saw Beaumer miss the entire 2026 AMA Supercross Championship, he returned for the outdoor season.